Term insurance products provide pure protection. They are the simplest life insurance products and usually the most affordable.

 DPS provides CPF members and their families with some money to tide them over the first few years after the death of the insured member or confirmation of permanent disability.
 Coverage is worldwide.

-DPS works on an automatic opt-in basis.
-Unless you opt out, the annual premium is automatically deducted from your CPF account.
+Unless you opt out, the annual premium for DPS is automatically deducted from your CPF account.
 The scheme is extended to CPF members when they make their first contribution to CPF.

 Group insurance schemes